yxuco/gradle-testng-mockito-bootstrap/README.md

   unit tests.
 Don't pay too much attention to the semantics of the actual tests, we're just showcasing here.

-# Using the command line
+# Using Gradle on the command line

 The bootstrap project is a normal gradle project.
 Have a look at the [gradle documentation](http://www.gradle.org/documentation) what this allows you to do.
 I will only list the most